Atia8/SkillUp/README.md

-# SkillUp Auth App
+# SkillUp

-Full-stack authentication app with React frontend and Node.js backend.
+A platform where people can share knowledge, learn new skills, and exchange expertise with others.

 ## 🚀 Tech Stack
 - **Frontend**: React, Tailwind CSS, Vite